 .MobileBackups/.This change now restricts the exclusion to an exact match on "MobileBackups."
 Previously, anything containing the words "mobile" and "backups" (for example, "My iPhone Mobile Backups") would have been excluded.

 - Changing the language in the Code42 app no longer deletes the history log.
 Now, the history log remains intact and contains a combination of both languages.

 - When the Code42 app language is set to Automatic, the Code42 app now correctly uses the system language in use for the device's operating system.
 Previously, the Code42 app defaulted to use English when set to Automatic.

 - Corrects a rare issue in which entering specific commands in the Code42 app command-line interface (CLI) caused the Code42 app to be inaccessible for users with special characters in their usernames.

 - Corrects a rare issue in which upgrading an organization's archive security to Archive key password when an individual user in that organization previously upgraded to Custom key security caused the Code42 app on that user's devices to become inaccessible.
-(CrashPlan PRO and Code42 for Enterprise only)
+(CrashPlan for Small Business and Code42 for Enterprise only)

 - When resetting a password, the error message for entering an invalid answer to the security question now correctly displays "Incorrect answer" instead of "Invalid password."

 - Removes support for Windows XP, Windows Vista, OS X v10.7.5, and OS X v10.8.
 Devices on these operating systems will not upgrade to Code42 app version 4.8.

 - Code42 app devices no longer require restarting the CrashPlan service to switch to TLS messaging.